Germany reportedly issues 1st arrest warrant related to 2022 Nord Stream pipeline blasts - Local News 8

 Germany reportedly issues 1st arrest warrant related to 2022 Nord Stream pipeline blasts

 BERLIN (AP) — German prosecutors have issued a first arrest warrant in their investigation into the undersea explosions in 2022 that damaged the Nord Stream gas pipelines between Russia and Germany, according to a media report.
-German authorities refused to comment.
-A German public broadcaster and two newspapers said in a joint report Wednesday that federal prosecutors obtained an arrest warrant in June against a Ukrainian man believed to have resided until recently in Poland.
-The federal prosecutor’s office said it doesn’t comment on media reports or on arrest warrants.
-Explosions on Sept, 26, 2022, damaged the pipelines, which were built to carry Russian natural gas to Germany under the Baltic Sea.
+A German public broadcaster ARD and two newspapers said in a joint report that federal prosecutors obtained an arrest warrant in June against a Ukrainian man believed to have resided until recently in Poland.
+Prosecutors in neighboring Poland said Wednesday that they received a warrant for a Ukrainian man, but that he left the country before he could be arrested.